dominicwilliams/instant-dapp-ide/README.md

 A complete Ethereum Dapp development system packaged as Docker image you can
 run from the command line in minutes.

-INSTRUCTIONS: first install Docker, if you do not already have it.
-You can then follow the steps below.
+INSTRUCTIONS: install Docker then follow the steps below.

 NOTE: Our run script will map your ~/src folder into the running image as your
 Dapp folder.
 Make sure this folder exists, or edit the run script to use a